High Availability Deployment Options

 • Sonatype Nexus Repository High Availability deployments should be fully deployed and tested in a development environment before attempting to deploy in production.
 Improper deployment in a production environment can result in critical data loss.

-Search Feature Differences
+Search Feature Differences in an HA Environment

-The Search feature implemented for HA differs from the Search currently used in a non-HA environment.
-HA Search has the following requirements:
+The search feature implemented for HA differs a great deal from the search currently used in a non-HA environment.

 • At least one search criterion is required when searching through the UI